 I have a Masters in Systems Counseling from Bastyr University.
 I completed my undergraduate studies in Guadalajara, México at the Jesuit University ITESO, majoring in human resources.

 I am passionate about human behavior and human relationships.
-Above all I enjoy helping people understand their own Self and their relationships with others.
+Above all I enjoy helping people understand their own Self, find harmony from the inside out and heal their relationships with others.

-In addition to my work as a therapist, I teach parenting classes using the Positive Discipline Technique, couples workshops using the 7 Principles to Make Marriage Work (Gottman Institute) and I am a certified yoga instructor.
+In addition to my work as a therapist, I am an Assistant Trainer at the IFS Institute.
+In the past I have I taught parenting classes using Positive Discipline, couples workshops using the 7 Principles to Make Marriage Work (Gottman Institute) and yoga classes.

 Before working as a therapist in private practice, I worked in several non-profit organizations, including SouthWest Youth and Family Services as a child and family therapist, Refugee Women’s Alliance as a human trafficking department coordinator, Farestart as a homeless youth barista trainer, and FamilyWorks as a family program coordinator.
 You can find my whole resume on my Linkedin profile.